tomatoboyeet/TAG/README.md

 i also hate games without builtin commands.

+the worse part is, you cant know the source code of games! i hate it. so annoying.

 the idea behind tag is changing the world of gaming.

 gaming is based on a lot of data, so how about we store all the map data in a txt file, no bigger than 1MB?